-1. Prioritize.
+1. Prioritise.
 "Too often, CISOs treat all risks and threats as a priority," says Shawn Burke, Sungard AS' Global Chief Security Officer.
 "But you can't always be that person whose hair is on fire.
 It drives up your stress level.
-A better approach is to prioritize your plans for responding to the particular threats that face your organization."
+A better approach is to prioritise your plans for responding to the particular threats that face your organisation."

 Test exercises work well in driving home the realities to board members and C-suite leaders to increase their commitment to resilience and cybersecurity.
 For example, if your headquarters is located in California, you might use interactive maps to illustrate the potential resilience risks to your organization from earthquakes and wildfires.

 3. Delegate.
 "Cybersecurity is everyone's job at an enterprise," Burke says.
 "But ultimately, it's the CISO's job.
 You have to drive the policies and procedures for security and resilience.
 And you have to accept that you can't do everything.
 So, you must delegate responsibility for enforcing policies and procedures and hold team members accountable."

 "If you don't have confidence that your team members can take on that responsibility, you need to find people who can, whether it's from an internal hire or an external consultant," adds Schreib.